input-output-hk/cicero/README.md

 First enter the development shell using either direnv or by running `nix develop`.

-Start a development instance of Nomad, nomad-follower, Vault and nix-cache-proxy:
+Start a development instance of Nomad, nomad-follower, Vault and Spongix:

 	dev-cluster